microsoft/Partner-Center-DotNet-Samples/nce-bulk-migration-tool/Readme.md

 **Please do not change values outside of the Start New Term, Term, Billing Plan, and Seat Count columns.**

-## Submitting a batch for migration
+## Submitting a batch of subscriptions for migration

 Once a batch has been determined (subscriptions for migration have been filtered through and have updated NCE values if desired), save your updated “subscriptions.csv” file in the “subscriptions” folder nested in the “input” folder.
 Each file saved in the ”subscriptions” folder represents a batch to migrate.